Lemoncode/react-typescript-samples/hooks/13_LoginForm/Readme.md

 npm start
 ```

-- Le'ts add the navigation on button clicked, we will do it in two steps.
+- Let's add the navigation on button clicked, we will do it in two steps.

 - First we will expose a method to do that in the loginPage.